 If you’re healing from an awful breakup

 Breakups in general are pretty rough, but sometimes you’re hit with the kind of heartbreak that can’t be cured by downing a few pints of ice cream or going out on the town with your besties.
 When this happens, even the smallest things (let alone an endless stream of engagement announcements) can trigger an emotional meltdown and remind you of your lost love.
 The heartache is amplified if you were hoping to get engaged yourself, or if your relationship ended on bad terms.
 Every time someone you know announces their engagement, it feels like the universe is playing a cruel joke on you, especially if the couple dated for less time than you and your ex did or — ouch — you introduced them.
 You aren’t excited for the newlyweds-to-be because you’re too busy weeping at the sight of their relationship and struggling to accept the end of yours.

 How to deal: Poring over other people’s engagement photos and proposal stories will only stir up your negative emotions, stopping you from moving on with your own life after a breakup.
-Engagement season can elicit some not-so-nice thoughts when you’re single (“You’re in love?
+Let's face it: engagement season can elicit some not-so-nice thoughts when you’re single (“You’re in love?
 Oh, that’s nice.
-Enjoy it while it lasts!”), so if you feel a surge of engagement envy or pettiness every time you see a ring selfie, don’t feel guilty about ignoring those types of posts or limiting your time on social media altogether.
+Enjoy it while it lasts!”).
+If you feel a surge of engagement envy or pettiness every time you see a ring selfie, don’t feel guilty about scrolling right past those posts or limiting your time on social media until you're feeling better.

 If it’s a close friend or relative that gets engaged, offer your congratulations and try to put any jealousy aside, especially if you’re asked to be in the wedding.
 In this situation, it’s best to avoid discussing your feelings with the engaged couple — your honesty could accidentally come across as selfish or offensive.
 If you’re still struggling with engagement envy, open up to someone who is neutral to the situation, and don’t be ashamed about connecting with a therapist if you feel like there may be a deeper issue at stake.